General Impressions (GEN) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 General Impressions Historical Price

-According to the latest data gathered on General Impressions live price page, the current price of General Impressions is 0.000011USD.
+According to the latest data gathered on General Impressions live price page, the current price of General Impressions is 0USD.
 The circulating supply of General Impressions(GEN) is

 In the past 24 hours, General Impressions has shown a price movement of